 Bar Food served 12.30-9 daily.
 Pub closed 25 Dec, Good Fri, Jan.

-Sqigl (pronounced Squiggle) is located in a converted barn beside the pub and is run by Bob and Eileen’s daughter Cindy Roche, supported by head chef Shantha Watte Ranasinghe, who is cooking interesting dishes with confidence - fish dishes, especially, are accurately cooked, flavoursome and nicely presented, and local seafood is the star here: a lovely summer dish, for example, might be seared monkfish wrapped in Seranno ham, with marjoram, summer greens and parmesan butter.
+Sqigl (pronounced Squiggle) is located in a converted barn beside the pub and is run by Bob and Eileen’s daughter Cindy, supported by head chef Shantha Watte Ranasinghe, who is cooking interesting dishes with confidence - fish dishes, especially, are accurately cooked, flavoursome and nicely presented, and local seafood is the star here: a lovely summer dish, for example, might be seared monkfish wrapped in Seranno ham, with marjoram, summer greens and parmesan butter.

 Sqigl aims to make the most of local produce and does it well with a sensibly limited menu (with full credit to suppliers), featuring not only the white fish landed at the harbour round the corner, but also Wexford beef and lamb – and a short vegetarian menu is also offered.